 Roof Terrace

 From this same perspective, it’s also easier to observe the tiles that make up the small roof, in the upper section of the Main Façade.
-Arranged in a gradient, they were the great contribution of Josep Maria Jujol and Joan Rubió i Bellver and resemble the scales of a dragon.
+Arranged in a gradient, they were the great contributions of Josep Maria Jujol and Joan Rubió i Bellver and resemble the scales of a dragon.

 Share this blog post on your social media!